matinraayai/horovod_benchmark/README.md

 - This study __does not__ focus on frameworks made on or leveraging other frameworks such as TensorPack, Tensor Flow Mesh, or Keras.

+- This study __does not__ focus on benchmarking optimization techniques such as adaptive learning rate.

 - This study __does not__ focus on inference performance despite it being an intriguing area of investigation.

 - This study __does not__ focus on other classes of DNNs such as RNNs or GANs, despite it possibly